Asphocarp/Unitodo/README.md

 - [ ] 2#tOvIdO-8kDD0skxZe97m DB instead of json (200KB though)?
 - [ ] 2#PZ_0stf0wpRHVBP7R13M ag: include / file types?
 - [ ] 3@AoVsd see from cease plugin, how to inline-render a string
+- [ ] 3 show currently focused tab and (maybe) the focused item (unique id or index if no unique-ensured id) in the address bar, for easy navigation back?

 - [ ] 1 FANCY: add mcp server; let agent navigate files, pick easy todos and resolve them with agency.